varun23-2004/UART-/README.md

 ## 2.5 Baud Rate Error Analysis:
 UART modules typically use a system clock to derive the baud rate using a frequency divider.
 However, since the divisor must be an integer, the actual baud rate may not exactly match the desired one, causing a baud rate error.
 This discrepancy introduces timing mismatches, especially over long frames and can impact receiver sampling accuracy.
 To minimize error:Choose system clock values that align well with common baud rates, allows configurable baud rates to adjust real-world tolerances.
 Implement receiver oversampling and edge detection to recover from small mismatches.

+# System Design
+## Block Diagram
+The system consists of modular blocks integrated to form a complete UART communication interface.
+The high-level architecture includes:
+1) UART Transmitter
+2) UART Receiver
+3) Baud Rate Generator
+4) FIFO Buffers
+5) Top-level Integration module
+## Design Parameters
+The UART module is desgined with several configurable parameters to enhance reuseablity and adaptability across various system requirements.
+The main parameters are as follows:
+1) BAUD_RATE= 921600: Defines the baud rate used for data transmission and reception.
+2) OVERSAMPLE = 16: Sets the oversampling rate for the receiver to improve sampling accuracy.
+3) CLK_FREQ= 100*(10^6): Specifies the system frequency, set to 100 MHz.
+4) Final_value=((CLK_FREQ)/(BAUD_RATE*OVERSAMPLE))+0.5: This value represents the divider used to generate the baud rate clock.
+The addition of 0.5 ensures rounding of the nearest integer.
+5) FIFO_WIDTH=8: Sets the width of each data word in the FIFO buffers.
+6) FIFO_DEPTH=16: Determines the number of entries in both TX AND RX FIFOs.
+7) max_fifo_addr=$clog2(FIFO_DEPTH): Automatically calculates the address qidth needed to index the FIFO.